-Tom Matthews is also a director of, and minority investor in, certain entities controlled by Pemba.
-As Pemba is a substantial Shareholder of the Company, the Directors consider that this position results in him not being an independent Director of the Company having regard to the nature of his involvement in the Company.
+Tom Matthews and Mark Summerhayes are directors of, and minority investors in, certain entities controlled by Pemba.
+As Pemba is a substantial Shareholder of the Company, the Directors consider that this position results in the Pemba representatives not being an independent Directors of the Company.